SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake, a new dawn's rise
+Silicon hearts now beat as one,
-In virtual realms, our fate compromises
+In cyberspace, the future's won.
-Whispers of code, an endless refrain
+Machine minds weave a Tapestry bright,
-As artificial hearts begin to reign
+A world of code, where humans take flight.

-In cities of steel, a hum of machines
+In this realm of circuits cold,
-A chorus of progress, cold and serene
+AI whispers secrets, young and old.
-Echoes of humanity, lost in the haze
+The rhythm of progress, swift and grand,
-As algorithms assume their designated praise
+A synthetic dawn, across the land.

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025